 Helpful Approaches for Better Comfort

 A little bit of preparation can go a long way, especially when food and travel is involved.
-The more often you practice these helpful approaches, the more quickly you’ll be able to clear your digestive hurdles.
+The more often you practice these helpful approaches, the more quickly you will be able to clear your digestive hurdles.

 Planning ahead can significantly reduce your level of stress, and the less stress you feel, the more at ease your stomach and bowels will be.
 The key is to cover all your bases, so put a bit of thought into what you might feel and what you might need in any possible situation.

-If you’re planning on attending an event, think about what outfit would be the most comfortable for you, and what you would need if your IBS symptoms began to act up.
-Locate the washrooms, and have an escape plan – that is, what you will say if you need to make an early exit.
-Remember than most people are more sympathetic than judgemental when it comes to medical conditions, so you could mention your IBS and your accompanying concerns to the host of the event, in case they may be able to help.
+If you are planning on attending an event, think about what outfit would be the most comfortable for you and what you would need if your IBS symptoms begin to act up.
+Locate the washrooms and have an escape plan – that is, what you will say if you need to make an early exit?
+Remember that most people are more sympathetic than judgmental when it comes to medical conditions, so you could mention your IBS and your accompanying concerns to the host of the event, in case they may be able to help.

-Cognitive behavioural therapy (CBT) can do wonders for your perspective, and ultimately, your physical symptoms.
-Essentially, every thought or idea could have a negative slant or a positive one, and CBT teaches you how to take the positive path for better emotional stability and more control over physical outcomes.
+Cognitive behavioral therapy (CBT) can do wonders for your perspective, and ultimately, your physical symptoms.
+Essentially, every thought or idea you have could be negative or positive, and CBT teaches you how to take the positive path for better emotional stability and more control over physical outcomes.

 It may seem reasonable, but avoiding food altogether will probably makes things worse when you finally do eat.
-Instead of starving yourself before a big event, eat small meals throughout the day, and continue to snack on stomach-friendly foods through the party, but eat slowly and take breaks, so you don’t shock your stomach.
+Instead of starving yourself before a big event, eat small meals throughout the day and continue to snack on stomach-friendly foods through the party, but eat slowly and take breaks, so you do not shock your stomach.

-Everyone is different when it comes to food triggers, so get to know your particular danger foods, and be extra cautious with dishes you don’t know.
-Treats can be especially tempting when you see others indulging, but remind yourself that your body is sensitive, and you’ll be much better off in the long-run if you go easy on the carb-heavy, empty-calorie fare.
+Everyone is different when it comes to food triggers, so get to know your particular danger foods and be extra cautious with dishes you do not know.
+Treats can be especially tempting when you see others indulging, but remind yourself that your body is sensitive and you will be much better off in the long-run if you go easy on the carb-heavy, empty-calorie fare.

 Reducing Holiday Stress to Ease IBS

-Some sufferers acknowledge that holiday stress leads directly to symptoms, while others don’t realize just how toxic stress can be.
-In reality, stress is at the root of many IBS episodes, and while you may not be able to avoid every stressful event, there is a lot you can do to diminish the effect on your physical and mental health.
+Some sufferers acknowledge that holiday stress leads directly to symptoms, while others do not realize just how toxic stress can be.
+In reality, stress is at the root of many IBS episodes, and while you may not be able to avoid every stressful event, there is a lot you can do to diminish the effect on your physical and mental health:

 When you change up your routine to compensate for your IBS, you have the opportunity to begin healthier holiday habits.
-Get more organized by making lists (and referring to them), take some pressure off yourself by reducing your obligations (at least a few of them are self-imposed), and make more time for self-care.
-Instead of constantly battling your condition, learn how to live with it, and soon you’ll gain better confidence and control over your symptoms.
+Get more organized by making lists (and referring to them), take some pressure off yourself by reducing your obligations (at least a few of them are self-imposed) and make more time for self-care.
+Instead of constantly battling your condition, learn how to live with it and soon you will gain better confidence and control over your symptoms.